SUPPORT THAT FITS HOW YOU ACTUALLY LIVE

 - Written reports to assist with communication across your support team

-Adult occupational therapy services may be accessed through:
+Adult occupational therapy services at Learn for Life may be accessed through:

 - Private payment